-Decoding from multi-study task-optimized networks gives quantitative improvements in prediction of mental processes, as summarized in \autoref{fig:nature_quantitative}.
-We measure decoding \textit{accuracy} on left-out subjects for each study, and compare the scores obtained by our model to results obtained by simpler baseline decoders, that classify contrast maps separately for each study, and directly from voxels.
-To analyse the impact of our method on the prediction accuracy specifically for each contrast, we also report the \textit{balanced-accuracy} for each predicted class.
-Details are reported in~\autoref{sec:data_corpus}.

-For 28 out of the 35 task-\acs{fMRI} studies that we consider, the \acs{MSTON}-based decoder performs based than single-study decoders (\autoref{fig:nature_quantitative}a).
-It improves accuracy by 17\% for the top studies, with a mean gain of 5.8\% (80\% experiments with net increase, 4.8\% median gain) across studies and cross-validation splits (\autoref{fig:nature_quantitative}b). \textit{Jointly} minimizing errors on every study extracts a second-layer representation that is efficient for many study-specific decoding tasks; the second layer parameters therefore incorporate information from all studies.
-This shared representation enables information transfer among the many decoding tasks addressed by the third layer---predictive accuracy is improved thanks to \textit{transfer learning}.
-Although we have not explicitly modeled how mental processes or psychological manipulations are related across experiments, our quantitative results show that these relations can be captured by the model to improve decoding performance.
+Decoding from multi-study task optimized networks gives quantitative improvements in prediction of mental processes, as summarized in \autoref{fig:nature_quantitative}.
+For 28 out of the 35 task-\acs{fMRI} studies that we consider, the \acs{MSTON}-based decoder outperforms single-study decoders (\autoref{fig:nature_quantitative}A).
+It improves accuracy by 17\% for the top studies, with a mean gain of 5.8\% (80\% experiments with net increase, 4.8\% median gain) across studies and cross-validation splits (\autoref{fig:nature_quantitative}B). \textit{Jointly} minimizing errors on every study constructs second-layer representations that are efficient for many study-specific decoding tasks; the second layer parameters therefore incorporate information from all studies.
+This shared representation enables information transfer among the many decoding tasks performed by the third layer---predictive accuracy is thus improved thanks to \textit{transfer learning}.
+Although we have not explicitly modeled how mental processes or psychological manipulations are related across experiments, our quantitative results show that these relations can be captured by the model---encoded into the second layer---to improve decoding performance.